-- Valero Energy will contribute the 58 crude oil and intermediate feedstock storage tank assets, as described below, to Valero Logistics for \$200 million in cash; - Valero Energy will contribute the South Texas refined product pipelines and terminals, as described below, to Valero Logistics for \$150 million in cash; - Valero Logistics will issue \$250 million aggregate principal amount of senior notes, guaranteed by us, in a private placement to institutional investors; - Valero Logistics will borrow approximately \$33.9 million under its revolving credit facility; - we will redeem from Valero Energy, at a price per unit equal to the net proceeds per unit from this common unit offering, before expenses, 3,809,750 common units; and - we will amend our partnership agreement as described below.
+- Valero Energy will contribute the 58 crude oil and intermediate feedstock storage tank assets, as described below, to Valero Logistics for \$200 million in cash; - Valero Energy will contribute the South Texas refined product pipelines and terminals, as described below, to Valero Logistics for \$150 million in cash; - Valero Logistics will issue \$250 million aggregate principal amount of senior notes, guaranteed by us, in a private placement to institutional investors; - Valero Logistics will borrow approximately \$34.3 million under its revolving credit facility; - we will redeem 3,809,750 common units from Valero Energy for approximately \$134.1 million; and - we will amend our partnership agreement as described below.

-The following table sets forth an estimated breakdown of the sources and uses of the funds to be used in these transactions (assuming a public offering price of \$36.72 per unit, the last reported sale price of our common units on March 6, 2003):
+The following table sets forth an estimated breakdown of the sources and uses of the funds to be used in these transactions:

-AMOUNTS (IN MILLIONS) SOURCES OF FUNDS: Valero L.P. common unit

-offering(1)\$211.1 Valero

-Logistics senior notes offering(1)

-250.0 Borrowings under Valero Logistics' revolving credit

-facility

-33.9 Valero L.P.'s net general partner capital

-contribution(2)

-1.5 \$496.5 ====== USES OF FUNDS: Crude oil tank

-contribution \$200.0

-South Texas pipeline

-contribution 150.0 Redemption

-of common units from Valero Energy 133.9

-Estimated transaction expenses (including underwriting

-discounts and

-commissions) 12.6

-\$496.5 =====
+AMOUNTS ----- (IN MILLIONS) SOURCES OF FUNDS: Valero L.P. common unit offering(1)..... \$211.3 Valero Logistics senior notes offering(1).....
+249.3 Borrowings under Valero Logistics' revolving credit facility.....
+34.3 Valero L.P.'s net general partner capital contribution(2).....
+1.5 ----- \$496.4 ====== USES OF FUNDS: Crude oil tank contribution..... \$200.0 South Texas pipeline contribution.....
+150.0 Redemption of common units from Valero Energy.....
+134.1 Estimated transaction expenses (including underwriting discounts and commissions).....
+12.3 -----\$496.4 =====

-- (1) Before deducting underwriting discounts and commissions and other transaction expenses. - (2) Reflects the general partner's capital contribution to maintain its 2% general partner interest in us upon the issuance of common units in this offering, reduced by the amount paid to the general partner in redemption of a portion of its general partner interest concurrently with the redemption of common units from Valero Energy.
+- Before deducting underwriting discounts and commissions and other transaction expenses. - (2) Reflects the general partner's capital contribution to maintain its 2% general partner interest in us upon the issuance of common units in this offering, reduced by the amount paid to the general partner in redemption of a portion of its general partner interest concurrently with the redemption of common units from Valero Energy.